osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 {% include figure.html path="blog/runelite-part1/maven-both-configurations.png" alt="RuneLite configurations" %}

 This part of the process confused me a little the first time I was setting up the RuneLite development environment.
 I didn't quite get why we were creating a new Maven project when RuneLite was already shipped with one.
-However, I learnt that each project has a different purpose:
+However, I learned that each project has a different purpose:

 - _RuneLite_: This configuration is for running RuneLite.
 So basically, we build the source code then run it using this configuration
 - _Build_: This is the configuration we created.
-Like the name _Build_ (that we gave it) suggests, it is for building, or compiling, the RuneLite project.
+Like the name _Build_ (that we gave it) suggests, it is for building or compiling, the RuneLite project.
 Simply, building all the source code into an executable file.

 After figuring this out, the entire process made a lot more sense!
 As a summary, when I am developing I use the following process: